Stay in the loop this Christmas and receive the latest news and special deals!

 From February until November, 2021, futurefoodsystem was home to celeb foodies Matt Stone and Jo Barrett, who spent their days harvesting, cooking and eating the food this 100% sustainable modern urban farm produces – while all waste produced by the house is fed back into the house’s systems: a closed-loop.

 Intrigued?
-Well, there are a few ways that you can get up close and personal with futurefoodsystem including:
+Well, there are a few other ways that you can get up close and personal with futurefoodsystem including:

 futurefoodsystem is a self sustaining, closed loop, two-bedroom home that will shelter, feed and provide energy for its inhabitants.